 You can’t go wrong with Volcanica, as they are always happy to please the discerning coffee lover.
 Besides the whole-bean option, you’ve got espresso, French press, and drip grinds to choose from.
 And if the price seems a bit steep, you can always go with a 3-pack of 16 oz bags or invest in a 5-pound bag.
 The latter option might seem like an overkill unless you’re a true peaberry fan or want to stock up for the whole family of coffee-lovers.

 Many reviewers claim this variety to be the best coffee they’ve ever tasted, which says a lot.
 Of course, there are negative reviews too, like there are for any product.
-Some buyers believe the taste is too mild and weak compared to other brands.
+Some buyers believe the taste is too mild and weak compared to the top Costa Rica coffee brands.
 Considering this coffee is marketed to be mild and sweet, it’s likely some buyers’ expectations are misplaced.
 We highly recommend you try this variety, especially if you’re new to the peaberry-lovers crowd.

 Fresh Roasted Brand Costa Rican Review